cockroachlabs/developer-success/migrate-existing-data.md

 cockroach userfile upload cw-pgdump.sql
 ```

-You should see a message that it was successfully uploaded with the path:
+You should see a message that it was successfully uploaded with the path to the file:

 ```
 successfully uploaded to userfile://defaultdb.public.userfiles_migrate/cw-pgdump.sql
 ```

+This is the full file path to the cluster file.
+As we will see below, you can omit the first part of this path using the `///` syntax.

 You may also see a warning about the `--url` parameter specifying a database.
 This warning can be ignored.
+If you don't want to see the warning, just remove the database name from the connection string.

+Note that file cluster storage counts against your overall available cluster storage.
+At the time of this workshop, the free storage is 5gb.
+If you uploaded a 1gb file, then you would only have 4gb of storage remaining.
+You can free up this storage after migration by deleting the file.

 Now try to list the userfiles: